 The first thing to remember with nosebleeds is that even though they are scary, they are rarely serious.
 It’s important to stay calm, especially if the person with a nosebleed is a child, so as not to cause panic.

 To stop a nosebleed, keep the person upright with the head tilted slightly forward.
 Have the person pinch the lower half of their nose (the soft part) and hold it firmly for ten minutes.
 After ten minutes, if bleeding persists, repeat the exercise.
-If it is still bleeding after the second round of holding, call 911 or take the person to the emergency room.
+Susan from Rooted Mama Health explains that if it is still bleeding after the second round of holding, call 911 or take the person to the emergency room.
 When treating a nosebleed, do not lay the person on their back, tilt their head back, or stuff tissues into the nose to stop bleeding.

 To remove a splinter, first wash and dry the area to reduce the risk of infection.
 Then, using a magnifying glass, determine which way it entered the skin.
 Remove the splinter with sterilized tweezers, pulling it out in the same direction it went into the skin.
 Never try to squeeze out a splinter as this could cause it to break into smaller pieces, making it harder to remove.
 Once the splinter is out, wash the area with soap and water again, applying a bandage if necessary.